syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

   }
 });
 {% endhighlight %}
+{% endtabs %}

-## Group header summary
+## Group Header Summary

-### Aggregate summary
+### Aggregate Summary

-For each group, displays the sum of values of the property from model object in [SfListView.GroupHeaderTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupHeaderTemplate.html) by using converter.
+For each group, display the sum of values of the property from model object in the [SfListView.GroupHeaderTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupHeaderTemplate.html) by using converter.

-To displays the sum of values of the property `ContactNumber` in group header, follow the code example.
+{% tabs %}
 {% highlight xaml %}
 <ContentPage>
    <syncfusion:SfListView>